code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/PCI/Peripheral-Devices/PCIConfigSpace.md

 > (Bus>Device>Function Size on PCI=256 bytes, PCIe=4096 byte)
 - **What**
 	- These are Registers present on PCI devices having PCI device information, these are used by CPU for PCI device intialization/configuration.
-	- These are mapped to Memory location(PHYSICAL MEMORY) & read/written using configuration RW cycles.
+	- These registers need to be mapped to System memory so that it can be accessed using Driver.
 	- Listing Config Space Registers **lspci -x**
 - **Each Bus>Device>Function(4k bytes) has {Header 64bytes}+{Memory Area 4032bytes}**
 	- 1 Device = 8x4096 = 32K bytes of space.